7 Sprint Goal Patterns for Building Great Teams, Part One

-The Project Manager, Scrum Master, Team Leader, or any other leadership role defining organizational practices, should really start thinking creatively if he or she wants a truly engaging process that encourages a sense of fun, courage and creativity for developers.
+The Project Manager, Scrum Master, Team Leader, or any other leadership role defining organizational practices, should really think creatively if he or she wants a truly engaging process that encourages a sense of fun, courage and creativity for developers.
 Ultimately, this is about motivation.
 If you make this a personal goal, I know you will find what you need to make it happen for your team.

 Sprint Goal: Complete Five User Stories and Fix All Production Bugs